Chapter 14 Advanced Old Age And Geriatrics

 Palliative Care and End-of-Life Care

 Palliative care focuses on providing relief from the symptoms and stress of serious illness.
-It can be provided at any stage of illness, along with curative treatment.
+On top of that, it can be provided at any stage of illness, along with curative treatment.
 End-of-life care focuses on providing comfort and support to individuals in the final stages of life.
-Key aspects of palliative and end-of-life care include:

 • Pain and symptom management